Several astronauts who have seen Earth from space have had profoundly awakening spiritual experiences. Here’s three of them.

 1. Edgar Mitchell

-Mitchell seems to be the most vocal about his experience of seeing Earth from above.
+The late Edgar Mitchell seems to have been the most vocal about his experience of seeing Earth from above.
 His experience left a profound spiritual impact on him.
 It was so impactful that he founded the Institute of Noetic Sciences in the Sonoma Valley, an institute that conducts research into meditation, consciousness and human potential.

-On his experience of seeing Earth from space, Mitchell has said:
+On his experience of seeing Earth from space, Mitchell said:

 “That’s a powerful experience, to see Earth rise over the surface [of the Moon].
 And I suddenly realized that the molecules in my body, and the molecules in the spacecraft and my partners had been prototyped, maybe even manufactured, in some ancient generation of stars.
 But instead of being an intellectual experience, it was a personal feeling… And that was accompanied by a sense of joy and ecstasy, which caused me to say ‘What is this?’
 It was only after I came back that I did the research and found that the term in ancient Sanskrit was Samadhi.”